Karel Hynek Mácha: Biography

 Mácha was born on 16 November 1810 in Prague.
 He grew up in Prague, the son of a foreman at a mill.
 He learned Latin and German in school.
 He went on to study law at Prague University; during that time he also became involved in theatre (as an actor he first appeared in Jan Nepomuk Štěpánek's play Czech and German in July 1832 in Benešov), where he met Eleonora Šomková, with whom he had a son out of wedlock.
-He was fond of travel, enjoying trips into the mountains, and was an avid walker.
+He was fond of travel, enjoying trips into the mountains, and was an avid walker and traveler.
+Mácha was friends with the Slovenian poetic giant France Prešeren.
 Eventually he moved to Litoměřice, a quiet town some 60 km from Prague, to prepare for law school exams and to write poetry.
 Three days before he was to be married to Šomková, just a few weeks after he had begun working as a legal assistant, Mácha overexerted himself while helping to extinguish a fire and soon thereafter died.
 It is not certain what he died of.
 Some sources state that the cause of his death was pneumonia.
 The official record lists Mácha's cause of death as Brechdurchfall, a milder form of cholera characterized by retching and diarrhea.
 The day after his death had been scheduled as his wedding day in Prague.

 Mácha was buried in Litoměřice in a pauper's grave.
 Recognition came after his death: in 1939, his remains were exhumed, and they were given a formal state burial at the Vyšehrad Cemetery in Prague.